brianadams2337/containerstore-demo/README.md

 ### Access

-Make sure you have access to the private package registry to access packages like `@scayle/storefront-nuxt2`.
+Make sure you have access to the private package registry to access packages like `@scayle/storefront-nuxt` and `@scayle/storefront-core`.
 If not already done, see "Common Issues / Troubleshooting" section > [## Adding @aboutyou package registry](#adding-aboutyou-package-registry).

 ### Software